Ahmedemad190/testing/README.md

 # Headers:
 Both requests and responses include headers, which provide additional information about the request or response.
-Headers can include details like content type, length, date, and more.
+Headers can include details like content type, length, date, and more